-- SPX Corporation Executive Severance Agreement, incorporated herein by reference from the company's Amendment No. 1 on Form 8 to the Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1988. - (vi) SPX Corporation Trust Agreement for Supplemental Retirement Plan for Top Management, Excess Benefit Plan No. 3, and Retirement Plan for Directors, incorporated herein by reference from the company's Amendment No. 1 on Form 8 to the Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1988. - (vii) SPX Corporation Trust Agreement for Participants in Executive Severance Agreements, Special Separation Pay Plan for Corporate Staff Executive Personnel Agreements and Special Separation Pay Plan for Corporate Staff Management and Administrative Personnel Agreements, incorporated herein by reference from the company's Amendment No. 1 on Form 8 to the Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1988. - (viii) SPX Corporation Stock Compensation Plan Limited Stock Appreciation Rights Award, incorporated herein by reference from the company's Amendment No. 1 on Form 8 to the Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1988. - (ix) SPX Corporation Stock Ownership Plan, incorporated herein by reference from the company's Current Report on Form 8-K, file No. 1-6948, filed on July 26, 1989. - (x) SPX Corporation Stock Ownership Trust, incorporated herein by reference from the company's Current Report on Form 8-K, file No. 1-6948, filed on July 26, 1989. - (xi) SPX Corporation 1992 Stock Compensation Plan, incorporated herein by reference from Exhibit 10(iii)(n) to the company's Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1992. - (xii) SPX Corporation Supplemental Employee Stock Ownership Plan, incorporated herein by reference from the company's Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1990. - (xiii) Employment agreement, and related Nonqualified Stock Option Agreement and Restricted Shares Agreement, between SPX Corporation and John B. Blystone dated as November 24, 1995, incorporated herein by reference to the company's Annual Report on Form 10-K, file 6948, for the year ended December 31, 1995. - (xiv) Employment agreement between SPX Corporation and John B. Blystone dated as January 1, 1997, incorporated herein by reference to the company's Annual Report on Form 10-K, file No. 1-6948, for the year end December 31, 1996. - (xv) SPX Corporation 1997 Non-Employee Director's Compensation Plan, incorporated herein by reference from Exhibit A to the Proxy Statement contained in the Company's Schedule 14A, file No. 16948, filed on March 25, 1997. - (xvi) SPX Corporation Supplemental Retirement Savings Plan for Top Management, incorporated herein by reference from the company's Form S-4 Registration Statement 333-60853, filed on July 20, 1998. - 11 Statement regarding computation of earnings per share.
-See Consolidated Statements of Income, page of this Form 10-K.
+- (v) SPX Corporation Executive Severance Agreement, incorporated herein by reference from the company's Amendment No. 1 on Form 8 to the Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1988. (vi) SPX Corporation Trust Agreement for Supplemental Retirement - (vi) SPX Corporation Trust Agreement for Supplemental Retirement Plan for Top Management, Excess Benefit Plan No. 3, and Retirement Plan for Directors, incorporated herein by reference from the company's Amendment No. 1 on Form 8 to the Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1988. - (vii) SPX Corporation Trust Agreement for Participants in Executive Severance Agreements, Special Separation Pay Plan for Corporate Staff Executive Personnel Agreements and Special Separation Pay Plan for Corporate Staff Management and Administrative Personnel Agreements, incorporated herein by reference from the company's Amendment No. 1 on Form 8 to the Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1988. - (viii) SPX Corporation Stock Compensation Plan Limited Stock Appreciation Rights Award, incorporated herein by reference from the company's Amendment No. 1 on Form 8 to the Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1988. - (ix) SPX Corporation Stock Ownership Plan, incorporated herein by reference from the company's Current Report on Form 8-K, file No. 1-6948, filed on July 26, 1989. - (x) SPX Corporation Stock Ownership Trust, incorporated herein by reference from the company's Current Report on Form 8-K, file No. 1-6948, filed on July 26, 1989. - (xi) SPX Corporation 1992 Stock Compensation Plan, incorporated herein by reference from Exhibit 10(iii)(n) to the company's Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1992. - (xii) SPX Corporation Supplemental Employee Stock Ownership Plan, incorporated herein by reference from the company's Annual Report on Form 10-K, file No. 1-6948, for the year ended December 31, 1990. - (xiii) Employment agreement, and related Nonqualified Stock Option Agreement and Restricted Shares Agreement, between SPX Corporation and John B. Blystone dated as November 24, 1995, incorporated herein by reference to the company's Annual Report on Form 10-K, file 6948, for the year ended December 31, 1995. - (xiv) Employment agreement between SPX Corporation and John B. Blystone dated as January 1, 1997, incorporated herein by reference to the company's Annual Report on Form 10-K, file No. 1-6948, for the year end December 31, 1996. - (xv) SPX Corporation 1997 Non-Employee Director's Compensation Plan, incorporated herein by reference from Exhibit A to the Proxy Statement contained in the Company's Schedule 14A, file No. 16948, filed on March 25, 1997. - (xvi) SPX Corporation Supplemental Retirement Savings Plan for Top Management, incorporated herein by reference from the company's Form S-4 Registration Statement 333-60853, filed on July 20, 1998. - Statement regarding computation of earnings per share.
+See Consolidated Statements of Income, page of this Form - 21 Subsidiaries, incorporated herein by reference to the company's Annual Report on Form 10-K, filed on March 31, 1999. - 23.1 Consent of Arthur Andersen LLP. - 23.2 Consent of Ernst & Young LLP. - 23.3 Consent of KPMG LLP - Financial data schedules, incorporated herein by reference to the company's Annual Report on Form 10-K, filed on March 31, 1999.